f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

 * **distance_gt**, **distance_gte**, **distance_lt**, **distance_lte**, **dwithin**

-**dwithin** works very simmilar to **distance_lt** but produces different SQL and have different performance (dwithin make better uses of geo indexing)- more can be found [here](http://stackoverflow.com/questions/2235043/geodjango-difference-between-dwithin-and-distance-lt) and [here](http://stackoverflow.com/questions/7845133/how-can-i-query-all-my-data-within-a-distance-of-5-meters)
+**dwithin** works very similar to **distance_lt** but produces different SQL and has different performance (dwithin makes better uses of geo indexing)- more can be found [here](http://stackoverflow.com/questions/2235043/geodjango-difference-between-dwithin-and-distance-lt) and [here](http://stackoverflow.com/questions/7845133/how-can-i-query-all-my-data-within-a-distance-of-5-meters)

 FuckFinder API  requirements
 ----------------------------

-Let's call our demo app "FuckFinder", what in my opinion good reflects the philosophy of Tinder.
+Let's call our demo app "FuckFinder", what in my opinion is a good reflection of the philosophy of Tinder.

-In this demo we limit to creating:
+In this demo we limit ourselves to creating:

 a) simplified user model

-b) crucial view responsible for finding useres matching requesting users criteria and of course most important also matching criterium of geolocation, and returning calculated distance between users.
+b) crucial view responsible for finding useres matching users criteria and of course most importantly matching the criterium of geolocation, and returning calculated distance between users.

 MODEL of FuckFinder user:
 =========================